stutimi/Android-SoS/README.md

 3. **Firebase Setup**
    - Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
-   - Add your Android app to the Firebase project
+   - Add your Android app to the Firebase project with package name `com.xenonesis.womensafety`
    - Download `google-services.json` and place it in the `app/` directory
-   - Enable Authentication, Firestore, and Cloud Messaging in Firebase
+   - Enable Authentication (Anonymous sign-in), Firestore, and Cloud Messaging in Firebase

 4. **Configure API Keys**
+   - Obtain a Google Maps API key from the Google Cloud Console
-   - Add your Google Maps API key to the project
+   - Add your API key to `local.properties` file:
-   - Update any required API configurations
+     ```
+     MAPS_API_KEY=YOUR_API_KEY_HERE
+     ```

 5. **Build and Run**
    ```bash